 His compositional brilliance and legacy of piano classics have influenced most piano players in some way or another.

-Renowned French composer and pianist, Claude Debussy began studying the piano at the age of 7.
+One of the most famous French composers and pianists, Claude Debussy, began studying the piano at the age of 7.

-He showed great promise and by the time he was 10 years old, he began studying at the Paris Conservatoire.
+He showed great promise, and by the time he was ten years old, he began studying at the Paris Conservatoire.

 It took him 15 years to write his famous Suite Bergamasque, completed in 1905, and the even more famous Claire De Lune was the third of the four movements in the piano suite.

 The great Leonard Bernstein referred to Canadian pianist Glen Gould as “one of the greatest things to happen to music in years!”

 Born in 1932, Gould was considered a prodigy at a young age, apparently learning to read music before we could read English.

 He had an interesting perspective on practice and said that he found he could ‘practice mentally,’ and he never really understood the idea of constant practice or why pianists insisted on it.

 His music was included on NASA’s Golden Record aboard The Voyager Space Craft as a testament to his legacy.

 The Glenn Gould School and Foundation continue to honor his contribution to this day.